-Zoraya Arguello Coordinator of Student and Alumni Affairs Office: AHC 5 - 145 Email: arguello@fiu.edu Tel: 305-348-7777
+Zoraya Arguello Coordinator of Student and Alumni Affairs

+Office: AHC 5 - 145

+Email: arguello@fiu.edu

+Tel: 305-348-7777

-Dean's Office, Robert Stempel College of Public Health and Social Work Main Office Office: AHC 5 - 505A
+Dean's Office, Robert Stempel College of Public Health and Social Work

-Tel: 305-348-4903
+Office: AHC 5 - 505A Tel: 305-348-4903

-Department of Environmental Health Sciences MPH and Certificate Programs
+Environmental Health Sciences MPH, doctorate, and Certificate Programs

-The Department offers Master of Public Health Degree (MPH) with a specialization in Environmental Health Sciences (EHS) and a EHS Graduate Certificate.
-The department also offers MPH with Brain, Behavior and the Environment (BBE) track.
-In addition, the Department offers a Ph.D. in Public Health with a specialty in Environmental Toxicology and BBE.
-Department encourages students of other public health disciplines to earn EHS graduate certificates and also our students to join our PhD degree program to work with world class faculty to pursue their academic and professional interest.
+The Department offers a Master of Public Health Degree (MPH) with a specialization in Environmental Health Sciences (EHS) concentration and with Brain, Behavior and the Environment (BBE) track.
+The department also offers an EHS Graduate Certificate.
+In addition, the Department offers a doctorate (Ph.D.) in Public Health with a specialization in Environmental Toxicology and BBE.

-The graduate training program in the Environmental Health Sciences is both inter-disciplinary and interdepartmental.
-Our graduates' unique perspective in understanding the concept of Environmental Toxicology and its effects on the emerging areas of Brain and Behavior as well as on the genetics and environment interactions will prepare them for careers in academia, health departments, government and areas of private industry; such as, biotechnology and pharmaceutical research firms.
+The graduate training program in the Environmental Health Sciences is both inter-disciplinary and inter- departmental.
+Our graduates' unique perspective in understanding the concept of Environmental Toxicology and its effects on the emerging areas of Brain and Behavior as well as on the genetics and environment interactions will prepare them for careers in academia, health departments, government and areas of private industry, such as, biotechnology and pharmaceutical research firms.
 Our EHS graduates are working as educators, toxicologists, risk assessors, environmental health specialists, compliance officers, industrial hygienists, ergonomists, occupational health scientists and physicians, researchers, and public health practitioners.